chrisns/talks/PolicyAsVersionedCode.md

 <!--
 Now I've hopefully got your attention, its time to introduce, and start explaining myself.

-Hi, My name is Chris Nesbitt-Smith, I'm an instructor for Learnk8s and ControlPlane, consultant at eSynergy, Crown Prosecution Service and tinkerer of open source.
+Hi, My name is Chris Nesbitt-Smith, I'm currently an instructor for Learnk8s and ControlPlane, consultant to the Crown Prosecution Service and tinkerer of open source.
 I've spent a fair chunk of my professional career now working in UK Government and large organizations where problems like these are rife.

 I've been promised we'll have time for questions and heckles at the end, even if I run way over, if not come find me at the bar afterwards.